Louis-Finegan/Root-Finding-Algorithms-c/README.md

 Let $f(x) = 3x^2 - 2x +6$.
 The value can $x$ such that $f(x)=0$ was calculated by the above algorithms.

+## How to use

+1. Run the following command in the terminal:

+<pre><code>
+	./run.sh
+</code></pre>

+2. Enter in the required quantities in the different fields until the program finshes.

 ## Results